8 Interesting Facts About Albatross

 What does the word ‘albatross’ mean to you?
 If you golf, you may be familiar with the term as it means you are three under par on a hole.
 The word albatross is also famously used to describe an unbearable burden in much poetry and folklore.
 But to us, albatross are incredible birds we often encounter on our voyages in Antarctica.

-In honor of the first ever World Albatross Day on June 19, 2020 we thought we’d take a look at some of the most fascinating facts about albatross.
+In honor of World Albatross Day on June 19th, let’s take a look at some of the most fascinating facts about albatross.

 Arguably what albatross are most famous for is their incredible wingspans, and the Wandering Albatross can measure a wingspan between 8 to 11 feet from tip to tip.